johnridesabike/acutis/docs/index.md

 ---

 Acutis is a template language that features static typing, pattern matching, and asynchronous template components.
-It's built in [ReScript] and designed for JavaScript.
-It's comparable to engines like Mustache, Handlebars, Liquid, and Nunjucks.
+It's a simple, yet powerful alternative to engines like Mustache, Handlebars, Liquid, and Nunjucks.

-[Source code][1] | [Changelog][2]
+[Source code] | [Changelog]

 ```acutis
 <h1> Blog posts for {{ siteTitle }} </h1>